HTTP Protocol Upgrade Mechanism

 Some clients send new-protocol data immediately after requesting an upgrade, before the server responds with 101 Switching Protocols.
 This optimistic approach reduces latency but creates a request smuggling vulnerability.

 If the server rejects the upgrade and returns a normal HTTP response, the optimistic data stays in the connection buffer.
-An attacker controlling the data source crafts payloads the server interprets as valid HTTP requests.
+An attacker controlling the data source constructs payloads the server interprets as valid HTTP requests.
 The server processes these as legitimate, letting the attacker issue requests under the client's identity and bypass access controls.

 The same risk applies to the CONNECT method when proxy clients forward data from untrusted sources before receiving a 2xx confirmation.